Money Market Funds

 Money Market Accounts: A money market account is another option that offers a higher interest rate than a standard savings account.
 Money market accounts also typically have stricter requirements, like minimum deposits or balance requirements, and limited withdrawal options.
 But, unlike CDs, money market accounts offer some flexibility in how you can use your funds.
 Money market accounts are good for people who want easy access to their money but still want to earn more than they would in a standard savings account.

-See related articles on or this article regarding what are money market funds?.
+See related articles on plain vanilla bond funds here, or this article regarding what are money market funds?.

 Certificates of Deposit